rbind/apreshill/content/post/2020-12-20-modern-blogdown/index.markdown

 My workflow in RStudio at this point (again, just viewing locally because we haven't deployed yet) works best like this:

-1. Open the RStudio project for the site
+1. Open the RStudio project for the site.

-1. Start the Hugo server using `hugodown::hugo_start()` (only once due to the magic of *LiveReload*)
+1. Start the Hugo server using `blogdown::serve_site()` (only once due to the magic of *LiveReload*).

-1. View site in the RStudio viewer pane, and open in a new browser window while I work
+1. View site in the RStudio viewer pane, and open in a new browser window while I work.

-1. Select existing files to edit using the file pane in RStudio
+1. Select existing files to edit using the file pane in RStudio.

-1. After making changes, click the save button and, if working with an `.Rmd` document, `knit`!
-To knit an `.Rmd` post, you can use the Knit button to knit to the correct output format.
+1. After making changes, save if a plain `.md` file, or if working with an `.Rmd` or an `.Rmarkdown` document, `knit` to preview!
+You can now use the Knit button to knit to the correct output format.
 You can also use the keyboard shortcut `Cmd+Shift+K` (Mac) or `Ctrl+Shift+K` (Windows/Linux).

-1. The console will detect the change (it will print `Change detected, rebuilding site.`), the viewer pane will update, and if you hit refresh in the browser your local view will also be updated.
+1. The console will detect the change (it will print `Change detected, rebuilding site.`), the viewer pane will update, and (in a few seconds) your local view in your browser will also refresh.
+Try to avoid hitting the refresh button in your browser.

 1. When happy with changes, add/commit/push changes to GitHub.